 Goodding's onion is associated with native mixed conifer stands, Gambel oak thickets, and other native tree species at high elevation.
 Noxious weeds are not known as a threat to this species.
 As a G3 tribally listed species, the Navajo Nation requires surveys for Goodding's onion in areas with potential habitat.
-All identified populations would be flagged and designated buffers would be established.
-Therefore, it is unlikely that weed treatments will have direct impacts on Cutler's milk-vetch individuals and habitat.
+All identified populations would be flagged, and designated buffers would be established.
+Therefore, it is unlikely that weed treatments will have direct impacts on Goodding's onion individuals and habitat.
 The conservation measures would prevent direct impacts to the species from weed control activities.
 If treatments occur near this species' habitat, indirect effects may occur from trampling during treatments and herbicide overspray.
 These effects would be reduced or eliminated by the species conservation measures and best management practices.
-Herbicides would not be sprayed during high wind or humid conditions to prevent overspray.
-Other methods such as mechanical, including prescribed fire, and cultural treatments require a 200 ft. buffer from fleabane populations.
+Mechanical, cultural, chemical, and prescribed burn treatments require a 1-mile buffer from Goodding's onion populations.
+A burn plan must be developed for each project using prescribed fire, which will include specific treatment buffers.
 All vehicles used to access sites will follow established roadways and would be parked in previously disturbed sites.
 There are no anticipated effects from the proposed biological controls as none of the control agents target onion species.
 Cultural controls are not proposed within its habitat.